tmtsoftware/csw/docs/src/main/services/database.md

 @@@ note

 Creating a new DatabaseServiceFactory does not mean a new connection to PostgreSQL server will be created.
+Database connections are managed in a pool by the underlying Database Service implementation.
 Hence, creating multiple DatabaseServiceFactory per component can be considered pretty cheap and harmless.
+But it is also possible to save what is returned by DatabaseServiceFactory and pass it around your component.

 @@@

-#### Connect for Read Access
+#### Connect with Read Access

 Our access approach is that all components can read any Database Service database and clients that only need read access use the following factory method.
 But a writer will need a special username/password with write access as shown below.